 - The ship was forging forward, but at the table I felt myself pulled back to her smell and her skin and her sound; the ship sailed one way; I sailed another.

 - You have to forge along, carefully treading a new way, trusting that your sense of direction has you going toward the right destination.

-mid 18th century: perhaps an aberrant pronunciation of force1.
+mid 18th century (originally of a ship): perhaps an aberrant pronunciation of force1.

 - Continue or make progress with a course or undertaking: the government is forging ahead with reformsMore example sentences

 - But local leaders are forging ahead with the stadium plan, no matter how many holes it has in it, with or without public support.

 - U.S. historians might find a brighter future in having a surer sense of self, being unapologetically who they are, and forging ahead with the recruitment and training of successors while there is still time.